 Employment of close relative.
 No relative, spouse, or significant other of an employee may be placed in the same department as a close relative who is also an employee or proposed employee.
 No employee may be placed in a position at Rainforest 4 Foundation where they would report directly to a spouse, significant other, or close relative.
 No person related to or in a relationship with a board member may be employed by the Rainforest 4 Foundation in any capacity, whether as an employee, consultant, or outside contractor, except by prior express authorisation of the board of directors.

 Accepting or Giving Gifts or Gratuities.
-No member of the board, employee, spouse, close relative or significant other of a board member or an employee shall accept or solicit any personal gift or gratuity, including such non-monetised gifts or other inducements, from any individual or organisation that has an interest in an issue, matter or transaction in which Rainforest 4 Foundation has an interest, nor shall a member of the board, employee, spouse, close relative, or significant other, make a gift to such a person.
+No member of the board, employee, spouse, close relative or significant other of a board member, contractor or partner shall accept or solicit any personal gift or gratuity, including such non-monetised gifts or other inducements, from any individual or organisation that has an interest in an issue, matter or transaction in which Rainforest 4 Foundation has an interest, nor shall a member of the board, employee, spouse, close relative, contractor, partner or significant other, make a gift to such a person.
 Note: This prohibition does not apply to gifts of nominal value such as, a meal, or gifts of value less than $100 in the aggregate in any one year.

 Improper influence.
 No board member, employee, their spouse, significant other, or close relative should attempt to influence Rainforest 4 Foundation’s position on any issue, matter or transaction when acting on his or her own behalf or when acting on behalf of another person, business, organisation or group without, at a minimum, full disclosure of such non-Rainforest 4 Foundation interest in any discussion or deliberation of such issue, matter or transaction.